 This is a no-brainer, the demand on detoxification pathways, conversion of sugar alcohols, and also lack of nutritious food consumed with alcohol often coincides with depletion of micronutrients like B vitamins, plasma protein binding, hepatic blood flow, and phases of the liver detoxification pathways.
 It’s a non-nutritive substance that still provides a high caloric yield and takes far more than it gives.

-Let’s get down to basics
+Let’s get down to basics on nutrient combinations

 We have covered antinutrient foods, even the best and healthiest foods contain them, however, what we haven’t covered is what to pair what and when more specifically.
 So, in the below tables we will break this down to simplify.